apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

 ![MethodArgs](./grammar/MethodArgs.svg)

-When a `PathStep` invokes an `->operator` method, the method invocation may optionally take a sequence of comma-separated `JSLiteral` arguments in parentheses, as in `list->slice(0, 5)` or `kilometers: miles->mul(1.60934)`.
+When a `PathStep` invokes an `->operator` method, the method invocation may optionally take a sequence of comma-separated `LitExpr` arguments in parentheses, as in `list->slice(0, 5)` or `kilometers: miles->mul(1.60934)`.

 Methods do not have to take arguments, as in `list->first` or `list->last`,